morinlab/MBB243/Glossary.md

 - A value (e.g. string, integer) given to a program at runtime.
 Typically these will specify the input for the program or the path to an input file along with specifying options or settings for the program.

+## Week 3

+### Array

+- A variable that can store one or more values at defined positions (indexes).
+Python arrays are indexed starting at 0.

+### Argument

+- Something you hopefully don't have very often with your significant other
+- A variable or value that is provided when calling a function or running a program
+- In R and Python, arguments can be positional (provided in a specific order) or explicitly named

+### Dictionary

+- A variable that can store one or more key-value pairs (unordered), with each key uniquely referring to its value.

+### Logical/Boolean

+- Equivalent to a binary value.
+Represented as TRUE/FALSE (R) or True/False (Python)

+### Vector

+- Vectors are variables that can store one or more values at defined positions (indexes).
+R vectors are indexed starting at 1.
+- Names can be assigned to all elements in an R vector

+### Function

+- A function is a block of reusable code that is used to perform a similar or related action using a specific input or set of inputs

+### Method

+- In object-oriented programming languages, an object can have its own functions, which are usually described as methods.
+- Because methods have direct access to the object's attributes, they do not need to be explicitly provided as arguments.